elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 <div role="tabpanel" class="tab-pane" id="nuget" markdown="1">

+!!! warning
-> NuGet is not a good distribution channel for JavaScript libraries so this package has been deprecated.
+    NuGet is not a good distribution channel for JavaScript libraries so this package has been deprecated.
 The `elmah.io.javascript` package installs the JavaScript file in the `/Scripts/` folder.
 This no longer works with modern web frameworks like ASP.NET Core.
 We recommend installing the JavaScript through one of the other options instead.

 Install the `elmah.io.javascript` NuGet package: